Start Free Trial Book a Demo

 Why do we need to measure the value of documentation?

 The documentation contains product features, service procedures, troubleshooting guides, user manuals, standard operating procedures, help docs, and FAQs.
 Documentation plays a vital role in customer trust in products and services.
 If incorrect information is present in the documentation, it increases customer frustration leading to customer churn.
-It becomes obvious that it is easy to provide documentation as part of product offering as customers get the exact information they need at the right time.
+It becomes obvious that it is easy to provide documentation as part of product offerings as customers get the exact information they need at the right time.

 Measuring the value of documentation is indispensable to quantify the documentation team’s efforts in business outcomes and metrics.
 The long-term benefits of documentation can be substantiated using data and metrics.
 Measuring the documentation value helps shift the company’s mindset about documentation as an essential component of the software product/services rather than a fancy add-on.